 Voice Assistants, there is no home which doesn’t have Amazon- Alexa or Google Echo in their home.
 People have started feeling these voice assistants as a part of life.

 These Devices are the mostly used IoT based product.
 However, there are a lot more devices out there, which people are using.
 It can be easily be told how IoT has become an essential part of everyone’s life.

 It’s clear that the future of IoT in very vast and will increase, no pause, people will more depend on the Internet of Things.
 While we can even predict that shortly, people can’t even imagine their lives without IoT devices.

 How many IoT devices will there be in 2020?

-According to the graph, we can say the usage or IoT devices will be 30 billion and above.
-This is four times more than the total population which is just 7.7 Billion.
+According to the graph, we can say the usage of IoT devices will be 30 billion and above.
+This is four times more than the total population, which is just 7.7 Billion.

-All the companies whose primary works are on IoT, cloud computing such as the Microsoft Azure, Amazon AWS.
+All the companies whose original works are related to IoT, cloud computing.
+Companies like Microsoft Azure, Amazon AWS.
 All these companies saw a tremendous increase in their sales and the revenue generation and exceeded all the targets set by them.
 So, we can see significant progress in the IoT security devices.
 As the purchase and sales of the Internet of things connected devices will increase and touch the peak instead of getting down.
 On the same side, the revenue of the companies is going to feel the skies.